borovinskiy/oEmbedder/wordpress/README.md

 oEmbedder
 =========

-Wordress oEmbed plugin for resources from Drupal sites with ombedder module by simple {{ url }}
+Wordress oEmbed plugin for resources from Drupal sites with ombedder module by simple {{ oembedder : url }}

 ## Wordpress support